Foreign Exchange Guide to Turkey

 - Turkish lira info - general info about the Turkish lira

 - Turkish lira in the markets - recent TRY moves and predictions from the FX markets

 - Travelling in Turkey - currency & money saving tips

 - Buying Turkish lira cash online - travel money for Turkey

 - Sending money to Turkey - save on Turkish lira bank transfers to Turkey

-- Turkish lira exchange rates - latest info & charts.
+- Turkish lira exchange rates - latest & historic exchange rates.

 Turkish lira (TRY) general currency information